Water recycled from sewage is a valuable resource with a range of uses across the commercial, industrial, agricultural and residential sectors.

 We do not refer to stormwater or domestic greywater as recycled water.

-Recycled water is classified into 4 classes, depending on its treatment level and reuse opportunities.
+Recycled water is classified into four classes, depending on its treatment level and reuse opportunities.

 Recycled water is a key element in securing our future water supply.